Co-construction (linguistics)

-In linguistics, a co-construction is a single syntactic entity in conversation and discourse that is uttered by more than two or more speakers.
+In linguistics, a co-construction is a single syntactic entity in conversation and discourse that is uttered by two or more speakers.
 Other names for this concept include collaboratively built sentences, sentences-in-progress, and joint utterance constructions.
 Used in this specific linguistic context, co-construction is not to be confused with the broader social interactional sense of the same name.
 Co-construction is studied across several linguistic sub-disciplines, including applied linguistics, conversation analysis, linguistic anthropology, and language acquisition.

 Types

 Co-construction may be broadly divided into two main forms, namely completions and expansions.
 The key difference between the two is that completions are performed on utterances that are syntactically incomplete, whereas expansions are added onto constructions that are otherwise grammatically whole in themselves.

 Completion

 Completion refers to the process of an interlocutor continuing or finishing a syntactic unit left incomplete by the first speaker.
 For example: